 - It is the supervisor’s responsibility to ensure that the project is completed within the agreed timescale.

-- If the project is to be conducted at a different organisation than your own university, the supervisor at your home institution must ensure that suitable arrangements are in place to supervise you and that health & safety and any other statutory requirements are met by your host.
+- If the project is to be conducted at a different organisation than your own university, the supervisor at the student’s home institution must ensure that a suitably qualified supervisor is available to supervise you, and that health & safety and any other statutory requirements are met by your host.